-You are mentally capable if you understand and appreciate both what you are doing and the consequences of your decisions.
+You are mentally capable if you can understand and appreciate what you are doing, what you are being told about your care, and the consequences of your decisions.

 If you are not mentally capable of making certain decisions, your substitute decision-maker must make them for you.
 A substitute decision-maker is a person who has the legal right to make decisions for you during times when you are not mentally capable of making them yourself.